 Popayan is a city in southern Colombia.
 For just an entrance fee of $3, you can soak in the Coconuco’s thermal pools.
 Boiling pools of sulfur water are mixed with cold mountain spring water and channeled into the surrounding pools.
 Each pool has a different temp.
 There are changing rooms above the pools.

-The spa ritual is: 15 minutes in the hot pool, get our, stand under a waterfall of ice-cold, mountain spring water, scream, jump back in a hot pool and repeat.
+The spa ritual is: 15 minutes in the hot pool, get out, stand under a waterfall of ice-cold mountain spring water, scream, jump back in a hot pool and repeat.
 There are a lot of locals here on the weekends but hardly anyone visits during the week.

 This my favorite hot spring in Colombia.
 I’ve been here several times over the years and this spot never fails to amaze due to its remote location and natural settings.
 It reminds me of the thermal waters and pools of Banos in Ecuador.